5 million active installs!!!

 Should search engines follow links on this Post?

-If you set it to NO, the search engines crawlers will NOT follow the links on that page.
+If you set it to NO, the search engine crawlers will NOT follow the links on that page.
 By default, it is set to Yes and it is recommended in most cases.

 Meta Robots Advanced